awonyu9/heardle-plus-plus/README.md

 In the foreseeable future, I would like to connect Heardle++ to other music streaming platform APIs, such as Apple Music's or Pandora's.

-The end goal will be to make Heardle++ available to anyone, whether they have a music streaming subscription or not.
+The end goal is to make Heardle++ available to anyone, whether they have a music streaming subscription or not.
 This would probably involve storing some pre-selected genre- or artist-specific playlists in a database of some sort.